Welcome to the "People's University"

 Founded: June 1896

 Our mission is to steward and interpret natural and cultural collections through exhibits, education, and research to inspire people of all ages and cultures to enjoy the natural world, in order to better understand themselves and the world.
 The Museum of Natural History is Rhode Island's only natural history museum and is home to the state's only public planetarium.
-For more than a century the Museum has served as a unique educational, scientific, and cultural resource by offering exciting exhibitions, workshops and presentations that provide ways for children and families to learn about our world and its people.
+For more than a century the museum has served as a unique educational, scientific, and cultural resource by offering exciting exhibitions and programming that provide ways for children and families to learn about our world and its people.

 RWP Museum of Natural History and Planetarium Location

-Museum admission is $2 (Free for children under age 4.)
+Museum admission is $2 per person (Free for children under age 4.)

 Some special programs have a separate admission.